Dr. Mark P. Nasisse - DVM 1978

 North American Veterinary Conference 2008

-The award will be presented at the annual North American Veterinary Conference Medical Association in Orlando, Fla., on January 20.
-Dean Ralph Richardson will present the award on behalf of the K-State Veterinary Medical Alumni Association.
+The award was presented at the annual North American Veterinary Conference Medical Association in Orlando, Fla., on January 20, 2008.
+Dean Ralph Richardson presented the award on behalf of the K-State Veterinary Medical Alumni Association.

 “I am deeply honored to be recognized by Kansas State University and our Veterinary Medical Alumni Association,” Dr. Nasisse said.
 “I am grateful to have been able to contribute to our profession and hope my future endeavors will continue to reflect positively on Kansas State University.”